Connected Choice and the Brouwer Fixed Point Theorem: The Weihrauch Lattice

 \begin{definition}[Weihrauch reducibility] Let $f,g$ be multi-valued functions on represented spaces.
 Then $f$ is said to be {\em Weihrauch reducible} to $g$, in symbols $f\leqW g$, if there are computable functions $K,H:\In\IN^\IN\to\IN^\IN$ such that $K\langle \id, GH \rangle \vdash f$ for all $G \vdash g$.
 Moreover, $f$ is said to be {\em strongly Weihrauch reducible} to $g$, in symbols $f\leqSW g$, if there are computable functions $K,H$ such that $KGH\vdash f$ for all $G\vdash g$. \end{definition}

-The difference between ordinary and strong Weihrauch reducibility is that the ``output modificator'' $K$ has direct access to the original input in case of ordinary Weihrauch reducibility, but not in case of strong Weihrauch reducibility.
+The difference between ordinary and strong Weihrauch reducibility is that the ``output modifier'' $K$ has direct access to the original input in case of ordinary Weihrauch reducibility, but not in case of strong Weihrauch reducibility.
 We note that the relations $\leqW$, $\leqSW$ and $\vdash$ implicitly refer to the underlying representations, which we will only mention explicitly if necessary.
 It is known that these relations only depend on the underlying equivalence classes of representations, but not on the specific representatives (see Lemma~2.11 in \cite{BG11}).
-The relations $\leqW$ and $\leqSW$ are reflexive and transitive, thus they induces corresponding partial orders on the sets of their equivalence classes (which we refer to as {\em Weihrauch degrees} or {\em strong Weihrauch degrees}, respectively).
+The relations $\leqW$ and $\leqSW$ are reflexive and transitive, thus they induce corresponding partial orders on the sets of their equivalence classes (which we refer to as {\em Weihrauch degrees} or {\em strong Weihrauch degrees}, respectively).
 These partial orders will be denoted by $\leqW$ and $\leqSW$ as well.
-In this way one obtains distributive bounded lattices (for details see \cite{Pau09} and \cite{BG11}).
-We use $\equivW$ and $\equivSW$ to denote the respective equivalences regarding $\leqW$ and $\leqSW$, and by $\lW$ and $\lSW$ we denote strict reducibility.\footnote{It is interesting to mention that some fragments of the theory of (continuous) Weihrauch degrees have recently been studied with regards to decidability and computational time complexity (see \cite{KSZ10,HS11}).}
+In this way one obtains a distributive bounded lattice for $\leqW$ which we call the {\em Weihrauch lattice} (for details see \cite{Pau09} and \cite{BG11}).
+We use $\equivW$ and $\equivSW$ to denote the respective equivalences regarding $\leqW$ and $\leqSW$, and by $\lW$ and $\lSW$ we denote strict reducibility.

 The Weihrauch lattice is equipped with a number of useful algebraic operations that we summarize in the next definition.
 We use $X\times Y$ to denote the ordinary set-theoretic {\em product}, $X\sqcup Y:=(\{0\}\times X)\cup(\{1\}\times Y)$ in order to denote {\em disjoint sums} or {\em coproducts}, by $\bigsqcup_{i=0}^\infty X_i:=\bigcup_{i=0}^\infty(\{i\}\times X_i)$ we denote the {\em infinite coproduct}.
 By $X^i$ we denote the $i$--fold product of a set $X$ with itself, where $X^0=\{()\}$ is some canonical computable singleton.
 By $X^*:=\bigsqcup_{i=0}^\infty X^i$ we denote the set of all {\em finite sequences over $X$} and by $X^\IN$ the set of all {\em infinite sequences over $X$}.
 All these constructions have parallel canonical constructions on representations and the corresponding representations are denoted by $[\delta_X,\delta_Y]$ for the product of $(X,\delta_X)$ and $(Y,\delta_Y)$, $\delta_X\sqcup\delta_Y$ for the coproduct and $\delta^*_X$ for the representation of $X^*$ and $\delta_X^\IN$ for the representation of $X^\IN$ (see \cite{BG11,Pau09,BBP12} for details).
 We will always assume that these canonical representations are used, if not mentioned otherwise.